ros2hp/grmgr/README.md

 ## Concurrent Programming and grmgr?

-There are two distinct patterns in concurrent programming, both of which are readily implemented using Go's CSP (Communicating Sequential Processes) features, **_goroutines_** and **_channels_**.
-The first pattern is the **_process pipeline_**, which splits some processing logic into smaller units and deploys each unit as a goroutine linked together by channels to form a processing pipeline.
+Go's CSP (Communicating Sequential Processes) features, **_goroutines_** and **_channels_**, can effortlessly implement the two distinct concurrent programming design patterns.
+The first design pattern is the **_process pipeline_**, which splits some processing logic into smaller units and deploys each unit as a goroutine linked together by channels to form a processing pipeline.
 Data is passed from one goroutine to the next goroutine via their associated channel until the data exits the pipeline in its fully processed state.
 The other pattern is **_parallel_concurrency_** which splits the data, rather than the processing logic, across a pool of concurrent goroutines each performing the identical processing logic.
 The number of **_goroutines_** that are concurrently running is a measure of the components parallelism, termed the **_degree of parallelism_** (dop) of the component.
 This is usually constrained to not exceed some maximum value to safeguard the system resources.
 An application may consist of many components employing both forms of concurrent patterns as well as hybrids of each e.g. pipeline consisting of steps that use the parallel pattern to increase throughput.
 Both patterns enable a Go application to scale across multiple cores/cpus.

 **_grmgr_** is not concerned with pipelines, however it provides the parallel processing pattern with a throttle that can dynamically adjust, in realtime, the degree of parallelism of each parallel component from zero to a configured maximum value.
 For example, **_grmgr_** can enable a paralle component to maintain a maximum **_dop_** of 20 and then respond to some external event, such as a CPU overload event, by reducing the **_dop_** by some margin, until the CPU overload event has passed and the **_dop_** can then return back to its original value using some predefined profile of increments.